1871 Melbourne Cup

 The 1871 Melbourne Cup was a two-mile handicap horse race which took place on Thursday, 9 November 1871.

 This year was the eleventh running of the Melbourne Cup.
 It was the third Melbourne Cup win for owner and trainer John Tait.

+The Pearl was one of four horses to win the Melbourne Cup at 100/1.
+Wotan (1936), Old Rowley (1940) and Prince of Penzance (2015) being the other three.

 This is the list of placegetters for the 1871 Melbourne Cup.